mdarkness1988/Rust-Server/README.md

 RUST_OXIDE_ENABLED (DEFAULT: "0" - Set to 1 to automatically install the latest version of Oxide) RUST_OXIDE_UPDATE_ON_BOOT (DEFAULT: "1" - Set to 0 to disable automatic update of Oxide on boot) STEAMID (Default: anonymous.
-Enter SteamID to link with steam account)
+Enter SteamID to link with steam account) RUST_SERVER_SECURE (Default: "1" - This sets facepunch anti-cheats on or off.)
+RUST_SERVER_FPS (Default: "-1" - Sets the server framerate limit. -1 means highest fps possible.)
+RUST_SERVER_UPDATEBATCH (Default: "192" - This is the speed objects etc ingame are updated.
+Higher the number the faster players load in game but may log once player trys to join.)
 ```

 # Logging and rotating logs